 Reese: And it cost more to do it yourself.
 Just slightly more, but more.
 So I would never do it again.

-Vigeland: You even went so far as to price out making your own prosciutto.
-Now, I don't know that I would go that far as to go find some raw pork and season it for myself.
-But...
+Vigeland: There were a few surprises in the cookbook, where you even went so far as to price out making your own prosciutto.
+Now, I don’t know if I would go that far as to go find some raw pork and season it for myself.
+But you went far beyond butter here.

-Reese: Yeah.
-And the prosciutto is a funny example because I did do it and it did work and it was the most horrifying thing when it came out of its curing.
-It was like covered with mold.
+Reese: I did, I did.
+And the prosciutto is a funny example, because I did do it and it did work and it was the horrifying thing when it came out of its curing… It was like covered with mold.
+And I don’t have room in my refrigerator for this enormous prosciutto.
 And in the end, I threw most of it away.
-So...

 Reese: Yes, by the slice.
 Without the mold.

-Vigeland: Well, part of the reason I came up to visit you a couple of years ago was because there had been a spate of new stories about people raising chickens in their own backyards.
+Vigeland: Well then, part of the reason I came up to visit you a couple of years ago was because there had been a spate of new stories about people raising chickens in their own backyards.
+It became this kind of meme in the media.
 And I had real questions about the financial wisdom of making those kinds of moves.
 What is your conclusion at this point?

-Reese: I think that if you have the infrastructure, if you have a coop and you have a proper fence that no dogs can see through, it's not that expensive to keep chickens day-to-day.
-If you have to put in the infrastructure -- which most of do -- it can be outrageously expensive in the end.
-I had to build a fence for my chickens -- and that was a $3,000 fence and so I don't think you will necessarily save money if you get chickens.
+Reese: I think that if you have the infrastructure, if you have a coop and you have a proper fence that no dogs can see through, it’s not that expensive to keep chickens day-to-day.
+If you have to put in the infrastructure — which most of do — it can be outrageously expensive in the end.
+I had to build a fence for my chickens — and I count that against the cost of getting eggs.
+So that was a $3,000 fence and so I don’t think you will necessarily save money if you get chickens.

 Vigeland: And beyond the chickens…